 Let’s be real here.
 I’m “certified.”
 Lots of people are certified.
 So what?
 Who certifies them?

-You're probably here because you're shopping for someone.
-You need an energy audit, or some insulation, or an air conditioner, or your electricity bill is high, or you have questions, or you're sneezing a lot and don't know why, and you don't know who to call.
+You’re probably here because you’re shopping for someone.
+You need an energy audit, or some insulation, or your air conditioner can’t keep up even though it’s working fine, or your electricity bill is high, or you have questions, or you’re sneezing a lot and don’t know why, and you don’t know who to call.

 Here’s a dirty secret: if you call a company, any company, you might get the new hire.
 Or the salesman.
 You deserve better.

 With Terrawatt, you get me.
-You get my degree in physics, my decades of experience...and my four BPI certifications.
+You get my degree in physics, my decades of experience (I’ve been in more than a thousand houses), my four expired BPI certifications, and my contractor’s license.
 That might not mean a lot to you.
 But it means something to me.

-The skinny: The Building Performance Institute is the nation's leading building science accreditation organization.
-The "house as a system" philosophy looks at a building's various components (building envelope, attic, basement, combustion equipment, ventilation sources) and the relationship between them to make your house more well-behaved.
+The skinny: The Building Performance Institute is the nation’s leading building science accreditation organization.
+The “house as a system” philosophy looks at a building’s various components (building envelope, attic, basement, combustion equipment, ventilation sources) and the relationship between them to make your house more well-behaved.
 This approach leads to greater energy efficiency and to buildings that simply work better.
 A home that has been analyzed and upgraded from a whole-house standpoint is healthier, more comfortable, and more energy efficient.
-For information about BPI's standards, check it out: Technical Standards for Building Analysts (PDF).
+I still follow these principles.